 It’s time to look at the research that has been done, enact some legislation, and create some new policies with the goal of minimizing the possibility of someone dying from gun violence.

-Twenty-one states now have expanded background checks and the results are promising.
 A review of firearm laws and their impact on firearm homicides published in the Journal of American Medical Association found that background checks in particular are tied to less gun trafficking; reduced suicide rates by guns; fewer intimate partner deaths by guns; fewer aggravated assaults by guns.

 2. Focus on public health